What is PWS?

 The basic care and support needs of a person living with PWS

 Significant weight gain can rapidly occur due to increased feelings of hunger, a preoccupation with food and the altered body composition (reduced muscle mass / increased fat mass) which reduces energy expenditure.
-This altered body composition means that individuals with PWS need to eat considerably less for their age than their peers, so dietary intervention is usually required throughout their lifetime.
+This altered body composition means that individuals living with PWS need to eat considerably less for their age than their peers, so dietary intervention is usually required throughout their lifetime.
 For many individuals, this means close supervision with controlled access to food.
 Appropriate dietary management helps to prevent obesity and the occurrence of any life threatening situations caused by ‘binge eating’ episodes (quickly consuming large volumes of food.)
 Please check with primary carers before offering food to someone affected by PWS.
 Promoting exercise is also key to caring for someone with PWS because not only does it burn energy and help with weight management, but exercise can help strengthen muscles and an improved body composition reduces the amount of dietary restriction required.
 Other benefits of exercise are keeping bones strong, increasing cardiovascular health, improving mood and reducing anxiety.
-Unfortunately, individuals with PWS can be reluctant to exercise due to low muscle tone, fatigue or poor balance and motor skills, which means that additional motivation and encouragement might be required.
+Unfortunately, individuals living with PWS can be reluctant to exercise due to low muscle tone, fatigue or poor balance and motor skills, which means that additional motivation and encouragement might be required.

-Young children with PWS benefit from a multi-disciplinary, early intervention approach under the care of an endocrinologist and paediatrician; this may include therapists such as neurodevelopmental therapists, occupational therapists, physios and speech and language therapists.
-In New Zealand, most children with PWS attend mainstream primary school but benefit from specialist teacher or teacher aide support.
+Young children diagnosed with PWS benefit from a multi-disciplinary, early intervention approach under the care of an endocrinologist and paediatrician; this may include therapists such as neurodevelopmental therapists, occupational therapists, physios and speech and language therapists.
+In New Zealand, most children living with PWS attend mainstream primary school but benefit from specialist teacher or teacher aide support.
 Families, schools and carers may face some challenging behaviours, but planning and implementing consistent, positive behaviour management strategies can effectively improve behaviours.
 If needed, support for behaviour may be found through health professionals and behaviour support services such as ‘Explore’.
-Adults with PWS usually require a supported living arrangement, with one of the main obstacles to independent living often being the inability to control food intake.
+Adults living with PWS usually require a supported living arrangement, with one of the main obstacles to independent living often being the inability to control food intake.

 The presentation and severity of PWS symptoms varies in individuals so the level of care and support required will also differ.
 It is also common for the levels of support needed to fluctuate throughout a person’s life as they experience the different phases of PWS and through periods of change or transition.
 It’s important to note that caring for someone with PWS impacts on family stress levels and families should be encouraged to look after their own health too.